-O.Add-Functions Additional Specific Security Functionality The TOE must provide the following specific security functionality to the Smartcard Embedded Software: Rivest-Shamir-Adleman Cryptography (RSA) Elliptic Curve Cryptography (EC)
+O.Add-Functions Additional Specific Security Functionality

+The TOE must provide the following specific security functionality to the Smartcard Embedded Software:

+Rivest-Shamir-Adleman Cryptography (RSA)

+Elliptic Curve Cryptography (EC)

+CIPURSE [TM] Cryptography

-The cryptographic libraries RSA, EC and the Toolbox library are delivery options.
+The cryptographic libraries CCL, RSA, EC and the Toolbox library are delivery options, regardless of the version chosen.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries RSA and EC the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
+In the case of coming without one or any combination of the cryptographic libraries CCL, RSA, EC and the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and ore CIPURSETM Cryptographic Library.

 The Toolbox Library is no cryptographic library and provides no additional specific security functionality.
 End of note.

 This TOE can come with both crypto co-processors accessible, or with a blocked SCP or with a blocked Crypto2304T, or with both crypto co-processors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
 In case the SCP is blocked, no AES and DES computation supported by hardware is possible.
-In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
+In case the Crypto2304T is blocked, no RSA and EC computation - in any of the version stated in chapter 1.1 - supported by hardware is possible.
 No accessibility of the deselected cryptographic co-processors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic co-processors.
+End of note.